 There is also a sub-community dedicated to supporting the research and teaching of the period martial arts of Europe as detailed in the various extant fencing and wrestling manuals.

-There are minimum standards for armour and weapons, but as a general rule, you must have sufficient protection for your head and neck (fencing mask and gorget), body armour, hand protection, and groin protection.
+There are minimum safety standards for armour and weapons, but as a general rule, you must have sufficient protection for your head and neck (fencing mask and gorget), body armour, hand protection, and groin protection.

 How can I take part?